It’s a new year in China — the year of the Rabbit. So, what better way to celebrate the new Chinese year than to learn to speak Chinese?

 Learn to Speak Chinese

 The youngest has a fascination with the Chinese language.
-I’m not sure if it’s due to an early immersion of Ni Hao, Kai-Lan or just a new interest, but she loves it and wants to learn as much as she can.
+I’m not sure if it’s due to an early immersion of Ni Hao, Kai-Lan, or just a new interest, but she loves it and wants to learn as much as possible.
 As much as I can, I try to follow the kids on rabbit trails.
 This rabbit trail seemed like it would fit in nicely and encourage her to pursue different languages.

 She has been using Panda Tree and loving it.
 You can read my whole review HERE.
 We have only just begun our Chinese studies, but I see this as being a simple way to immerse her in the language so she can learn to speak Chinese conversationally.

 Create an Entire Month of Chinese Study with Online Book Clubs

 Of course, around here, we’re known for our book clubs.
 So, we ran down some rabbit trails and created a Chinese book club for each age group.
 These book clubs are part of our World Literature Series for Elementary, Middle School, and High School.